 Note: Busbud is the easiest way to book all your bus tickets.
 You will need everyone’s full name and passport number to book.

-Puerto Natales – a gateway to Paine Naitional Park
+Puerto Natales – a gateway to Paine National Park and the start of the Torres del Paine trek

 The town of Puerto Natales has got a great vibe and a pretty waterfront.
 You’ll find lots of inexpensive places to stay though if you’ve got $US100 I highly recommend Toore Patagonia – with its great aesthetic and a small kitchen to boot.
 It was one of the nicest places we stayed over our three week trip in Chile and Argentina.